Young Professional Making a Point

 This week, I checked in with a past client to see how he was doing.
 He replied that he had started a new job and thought it was going well.
 The pay was good, and he was learning a lot in his new role.
 He did mention one concern: He thought his boss didn’t like him.

-Starting a new job can be stressful.
-Most of us go in trying to be friendly and to display confidence in our knowledge and experience.
-We take notes, ask questions, and do our best to figure out how to use the company’s systems, who to talk to when we need it, and how to actually perform the expected work tasks and get them done on time.
+Most of us enter wanting to be friendly and confident in our knowledge and experience.
+We take notes, ask questions, and strive to understand how to use the company’s systems, whom to consult for help, and how to perform the expected work tasks and complete them on time.

-If you ask too many questions, colleagues may find you needy.
-If you display too much confidence, you may rub people the wrong way.
-If you don’t get your work done correctly and on time, they may find you annoying.
-The upshot here: you have to find a balance.
-Ask the big questions, but be sure you use the advice you are given.
+The upshot is that you have to find a balance.
+Ask the big questions, but be sure to use the advice you are given.
 Be confident, but be quiet about it.
 Praise others before you praise yourself.
 Thank people effusively.
 And avoid unnecessary interactions with individuals who don’t seem to like you.

-You can do your best in all these areas, and still, you might lose.
 Candidates are hired because they are qualified.
 But they are kept if they fit into the company culture.
 If you don’t, you better get every other aspect of your new role as quickly as possible, or you might find yourself out of a job.

 So, what can you do if your boss doesn’t like you?